KStrange89/matplotlib_power/README.md

-# matplotlib_challenge
+# Cancer Treatments

-In this challenge, I was given data from a pharmaceutical company involving different cancer treatments on mice.
+I was given data from a pharmaceutical company involving different cancer treatments on mice.
 I was tasked with comparing the effectiveness of different drug regimens.

-The imports I used are:

-pandas
-matplotlib
-scipy -> stats and linregress
-numpy
+I used Pandas, MatPlotLib, SciPy, and numpy to complete this task.

 I created a summary statistics table to compare the tumor volumes in each drug regimen.